abhiwand/atk/doc/source/ia_intro_2.rst

 To build a graph, the developer assigns which features to use for vertices, which to use for edges, their respective labeling, and any associated properties.
+For further details about defining vertices and edges, see :ref:`Building Rules`.
-The toolkit routine then assembles the individual records into the properly-formed graph using the computing cluster for fast throughput.
+The toolkit *BigGraph* routine then assembles the individual records into the properly-formed graph using the computing cluster for fast throughput.
+For further details about building graphs, see :ref:`ds_dflw_building_a_graph`.
 In this process, duplicate edges are removed if data is incorrectly replicated, and the graph is checked for correct form, to eliminate presence of mal-connected edges that can prevent analytic algorithms from operating.
 The final graph is bulk-loaded into the Intel Analytics Toolkit’s graph database.